What causes a torn disc?

 While aging isn’t reversible, treatment that can help you return to the people and activities you’ve been missing and prevent future pain and discomfort is possible.
 As you work with your doctor to get the help you deserve, learning about the causes, risk factors and the full range of therapeutic options for a torn disc can help you in your search for lasting relief.

 Torn discs most commonly occur as a result of the natural aging process.
-As a person grows older, the tough exterior (the annulus fibrosus) of a disc can become less flexible while the soft interior (the nucleus pulposus) can dry out.
+As a person grows older, the tough exterior of a disc can become less flexible while the soft interior dries out.
 These degenerative changes often prevent the disc from providing as much support and cushioning to the vertebrae as it did when it was younger and healthier.
-Everyday activities, such as walking, sitting, and standing, can apply continued stress to the disc, which may cause an older, less healthy disc to tear.
+Everyday activities, such as walking, sitting and standing, can apply continued stress to the disc, which may cause an older, less healthy disc to tear.
 Torn discs can also occur in younger patients as a result of sudden, harsh impact, such as that from a car accident or sports injury.